 This class covers the basic elements and principles of design and serves as a foundation for future art classes.
-Students learn that artistic skills can be learned and are not simply a natural talent.
+Students learn that artistic skills can be learned and are not simply a natural talent, and there is an emphasis on building confidence through skill development.
 Material presented covers the elements of design (shape/form, line, value, color, and texture) and principles of design (balance, emphasis, rhythm, space, contrast, movement, pattern, and unity).
-Each unit includes a presentation of information and practice activities, a major project, a class critique of all students' works, and a written test.
-Areas covered include drawing, painting, printmaking, sculpture, ceramics, and fiber art.
-Emphasis is placed on appreciating and evaluating the art of amateurs, professionals, and masters.
-When possible, field trips are used to reinforce the above.
+Each unit includes a presentation of information and practice activities, a major project, a critique of students' works, and a written test.
+Areas covered include drawing, painting, sculpture, ceramics, and collage, etc. Emphasis is placed on appreciating and evaluating the art of amateurs, professionals, and masters.
+When possible, field trips are used to reinforce the above